AdobeDocs/platform-learn.en/help/platform/data-ingestion/batch-ingestion-overview.md

 thumbnail: 330995.jpg
 ---

-# Overview of data ingestion
+# Batch data ingestion overview

 This video gives an overview of batch data ingestion in Adobe Experience Platform and shows how to ingest batch data using the API.